 Phu Quoc is similar to Mui Ne in that it is not what people imagine when you ask them to picture traveling in Vietnam.
 Located off the southern tip of this unusually long country, Phu Quoc is a hidden paradise unknown to many and loved by those in on the secret.

-Think unspoiled beaches lined with palm trees with perfectly positioned hammocks hanging between them, fresh coconut cocktails, and sleepy beach bungalows that open right onto the soft sand.
-Much of the island is still an immense jungle, while the rest is covered in perfect beaches and turquoise water perfect for snorkeling.
+Think unspoiled beaches lined with palm trees, perfectly positioned hammocks, fresh coconut cocktails, and sleepy beach bungalows that open right onto the soft sand.
+Much of the island is still an immense jungle, while the rest is covered in perfect beaches and turquoise water, ideal for snorkeling.

 34. Visit a Traditional Fishing Village

-There are fishing villages the entire length of the Vietnamese coastline, and they are all equally interesting.
-It is interesting to see both men and women at work, catching, sorting, and drying the fish.
+There are fishing villages along the entire Vietnamese coastline, and they are all equally interesting.
+It is intriguing to see both men and women at work, catching, sorting, and drying the fish.

 You can also do snorkeling and fishing tours or sunrise photography tours that bring you to small fishing villages.
 Here, you’ll see these fishermen out in their traditional wooden boats at the crack of dawn as they begin the day’s work.

 You can choose to get involved and actually try your hand at fishing or just watch the action from a safe distance.
-A visit to a fishing village is a must on your list of things to do in Vietnam as it’s a first-hand look at how a large proportion of the population makes a living.
+Simply put, a fishing village is one of the best places to visit in Vietnam as it’s a first-hand look at how a large proportion of the population makes a living.

-Hoi An is the number one town in all of South East Asia to get a tailored suit or dress.
-There are tailor shops lining the streets and their turnaround of two to three days is incredible.
+Hoi An is the number one town in Southeast Asia to get a tailored suit or dress.
+There are tailor shops lining the streets, and their turnaround of two to three days is incredible.
 You can walk in on the day of your stay, choose what fabric you prefer, and they will measure you up then and there.

 You will have to stick around for a few days to return for more measurements and to give the thumbs up to work done.
 But after three days, you will have a totally unique suit, dress, skirt, or even swimsuit made to fit.

-Top tip: Give yourself at least three full days here if you want to get clothes tailored.
+Top Tip: Give yourself at least three full days in Hoi An if you want to get clothes tailored.

 36. Chill by the Pool at Sunflower Hotel

-Top tip: Book in advance.
+Top Tip: Book well in advance.
 They are almost always fully booked.

 37. Explore the World’s Largest Caves in Phong Nha

-Phong Nha, a National Park in Vietnam and a UNESCO World Heritage Site situated in Central Vietnam, is home to some of the world’s biggest caves.
+Phong Nha is a national park and a UNESCO World Heritage Site situated in Central Vietnam, home to some of the world’s biggest caves.
 A cave explorer’s paradise, the area is also home to the oldest karst mountain in Asia, which is said to have formed over 400 million years ago.

-One such cave, Son Doong, is said to be the largest cave in the world and was only re-discovered seven years ago by a team of explorers.
-Once you’re done exploring the caves, the area is also a great place to go mountain biking, bird watching, and hiking.
+One such cave, Hang Son Doong, is said to be the largest cave in the world and was only given this title in 2009.
+Once you’re done with your Phong Nha cave tour, the area is also a great place to go mountain biking, bird watching, and hiking.

-There are many great hostels and homestays in the area to rest your weary head after a day of exploring, such as the Village House Hostel, the most popular spot with adventurous backpackers.
+There are many great hostels and homestays in the area to rest your weary head after a day of exploring, such as the Village House Hostel.
+It is the most popular spot with adventurous backpackers.

 38. Abseil Down a Waterfall in Da Lat